mpcjanssen/simpletask-android/README.md

 To open Simpletask with a specific filter you can use the intent:

 * Intent action: `nl.mpcjanssen.simpletask.START_WITH_FILTER`
-* Intent string extra: `CONTEXTS` list of contexts in filter separated by '\\n' or ','
+* Intent string extra: `CONTEXTS:` list of contexts in filter separated by '\\n' or ','
-* Intent string extra: `PROJECTS` list of contexts in filter separated by '\\n' or ','
+* Intent string extra: `PROJECTS:` list of contexts in filter separated by '\\n' or ','
-* Intent string extra: `PRIORITIES` list of contexts in filter separated by '\\n' or ','
+* Intent string extra: `PRIORITIES:` list of contexts in filter separated by '\\n' or ','
-* Intent boolean extra: `CONTEXTSnot` true to invert the contexts filter.
+* Intent boolean extra: `CONTEXTSnot:` true to invert the contexts filter.
-* Intent boolean extra: `PROJECTSnot` true to invert the projects filter.
+* Intent boolean extra: `PROJECTSnot:` true to invert the projects filter.
-* Intent boolean extra: `PRIORITIESnot` true to invert the priorities filter.
+* Intent boolean extra: `PRIORITIESnot:` true to invert the priorities filter.
-* Intent boolean extra: `PRIORITIESnot` true to invert the priorities filter.
+* Intent boolean extra: `PRIORITIESnot:` true to invert the priorities filter.
-* Intent boolean extra: `HIDECOMPLETED` true to hide completed tasks.
+* Intent boolean extra: `HIDECOMPLETED:` true to hide completed tasks.
-* Intent boolean extra: `HIDEFUTURE` true to hide tasks with a threshold date in the future.
+* Intent boolean extra: `HIDEFUTURE:` true to hide tasks with a threshold date in the future.
-* Intent string extra: `SORTS` active sort.
+* Intent string extra: `SORTS:` active sort.

 ###Sorts extra